-The Audit Committee of the Bank is composed of the following seven members: Philip Orsino (Chair); David Beatty; Robert Chevrier; Ronald Farmer; Eva Lee Kwok; Jeremy Reitman; and Guylaine Saucier.
+The Audit Committee of the Bank is composed of the following six members: Philip Orsino (Chair); Robert Chevrier; Ronald Farmer; Eva Lee Kwok; Jeremy Reitman; and Guylaine Saucier.
 The responsibilities and duties of the Committee are set out in the Committee's charter, the text of which is set forth in Appendix I to this Annual Information Form.

 The Board of Directors believes that the composition of the Audit Committee reflects a high level of financial literacy and expertise.
 Each member of the Audit Committee has been determined by the Board to be "independent" and "financially literate" as such terms are defined under Canadian and United States securities laws and the NYSE corporate governance listing standards.
 In addition, the Board has determined that each of Messrs.
-Chevrier and Orsino and Mme Saucier is an "Audit Committee Financial Expert" as such term is defined under United States securities laws.
+Chevrier and Orsino and Mme.
+Saucier is an "Audit Committee Financial Expert" as such term is defined under United States securities laws.
 The Board has made these determinations based on the education and breadth and depth of experience of each member of the Committee.
 The following is a description of the education and experience of each member of the Committee that is relevant to the performance of his or her responsibilities as a member of the Audit Committee:

 Mr. Orsino has a B.A. from University of Toronto and is a Fellow of the Institute of Chartered Accountants.
 He is the former President and Chief Executive Officer of Masonite International Corporation, an integrated global building products company listed on the TSX and the NYSE, which he built into the world's leading manufacturer and distributor of doors.
+Mr. Orsino was appointed an Officer of the Order of Canada in 2004 and was the recipient of the 2003 Canada's Outstanding CEO of the Year Award.